open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK MUST NOT allow a `MetricReader` instance to be registered on more than one `MeterProvider` instance.
-The SDK MUST NOT allow a `MetricReader` configured with a non-SDK `MetricProducer` to be registered with `MeterProvider`.
+The SDK MUST NOT allow a `MetricReader` registered with a non-SDK `MetricProducer` to be registered with `MeterProvider`.

 ```text
 +-----------------+            +--------------+